Meridian Mennonite Church

 The congregation has grown steadily.
 Although through the years many have moved to other church communities because of agricultural and other opportunities or family connections, current membership is over 200.

-As every other congregation in the denomination, the Meridian Mennonite Church sponsors and operates an elementary church school, Meadowlark Christian School.
+As every other congregation in the denomination, the Meridian Mennonite Church sponsors and operates an elementary school, the Meadowlark Christian School.
 The school is a non-accredited private school under Kansas law.
 Its approved curriculum and competent instructors provide the children with an adequate elementary education in a Christian environment.

 Wthen you visit us, you will notice several distinct aspects of our worship.
 Men sit on one side of the sanctuary and women on the other.
-This is a traditional practice of the Anabaptists through many centuries and is still considered to be conducive to worship.
+This is a traditional practice of the Anabaptists through many centuries and is still felt to be conducive to worship.
 Of course, visitors are free to sit together as families if they wish to do so.

 All girls and women who are members of the church wear a head covering according to the teaching of 1 Corinthians 11.
 Traditionally, a shawl-type covering is worn in worship services.